Waikiki Banyan

 No analysis available

-I searched the public remarks for an explicit elevator count such as "4 elevators" or "four elevators" and did not find one.
-The listings do repeatedly reference elevator upgrades and modernization, which supports that the building has elevators but not a verified count.
-Given the current building context already says 4, I kept that value with low confidence.
+I searched the remarks for an explicit elevator count and found none.
+The listings do confirm elevator upgrades and modernization, which supports that the building has elevators, but not the number.
+Given the current building context already states 4 elevators, I kept that value.

 Calculated from the lowest association fee observed across all non-penthouse unit listings for this building.